earGO/hyperquant/README.md

 This and some other not so elegant solutions all are in favor of speed.

-### more than asked
-So I decided to do a little bit more, than was asked, and done additional interface functionality:
-Bot buttons are active (though they do nothing, except one can activate different bot-buttons)

 ### less than markup
 1. I didn't quite got the event, in wich the SPARKLING BOLTS from Megabot appear.
 No logic or a hint in a brief or image-markup.
 2. I do not think my markup is 100% pixel-to-pixel good.
 But did all I could without consulting with designer.
 And without actual devices to test markup with.